 Eating healthy when you are quitting or reducing smoking is helpful.
 Eating healthy will help your body recover more quickly, give you more energy and will help with some of the stress of quitting or reducing smoking.

-Many women who are quitting or reducing smoking find that they are eating more food than usual.
-Here are some common reasons why:
+Many women who quit or reduce smoking find that they eat more food than usual.

 What foods are nutritious and healthy?

-Are there any foods I should avoid?
+Are there any foods I shouldn’t eat when pregnant?

 - Cheeses made with unpasteurized milk such as brie and camembert, and blue cheeses such as gorgonzola and stilton

 - Raw seafood such as sushi or oysters

 - Non-dried deli meats such as turkey or bologna

 - Raw or lightly cooked eggs or egg products including eggnog and uncooked batter or dough